Filipino American National Historical Society: History

 Filipino American National Historical Society (FANHS) was founded on 26 November 1982 in Seattle, Washington, by Dorothy Laigo Cordova and her husband Fred Cordova.
 The organization states that its mission is “to promote understanding, education, enlightenment, appreciation, and enrichment through the identification, gathering, preservation, and dissemination of the history and culture of Filipino Americans in the United States” with the goal of preserving and documenting Filipino American history.

-FANHS was first chartered in Washington on 7 January 1985.
+FANHS was chartered in Washington on 7 January 1985.
 The national office and archives are housed in Seattle.
 The first board of trustees was elected with 27 members from 12 states on 1 November 1986.
 In the same year, Fred Cordova created the National Pinoy Archives.
 Dorothy Cordova served as executive director.

 Past projects include the video Filipino Americans Discovering Their Past for the Future, the pictorial essay Filipinos: Forgotten Asian Americans; and various regional publications and photo exhibits.
 FANHS also contributed significantly to the Smithsonian traveling exhibit Singgalot: The Ties That Bind, which documents the history of Filipino Americans in the US.